Pavithra15/GraphQLGrid/GraphQLSample/README.md

 });
 ```

+Also we have enabled enabled the Paging, Filtering, Sorting and Grouping features in Grid component and while sending data fetching request, the query parameters will be send in a string format which contains the RequiresCounts, Skip, Take, Sorted, Where, Group details.

 ### Performing CRUD operations

 You can perform the CRUD actions by returning the mutation queries inside the getMutation method based on the action.